Aaron Judge Preview, Player Props: Yankees vs. Red Sox

 Published: Sep.
 11, 2023 at 5:26 AM EDT|Updated: 1 hour ago

-The New York Yankees and Aaron Judge (.469 slugging percentage over his past 10 games, including two homers), take on starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+The New York Yankees and Aaron Judge (.469 slugging percentage over his past 10 games, including two homers), battle starter Nick Pivetta and the Boston Red Sox at Fenway Park, Tuesday at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Brewers.
+He had a hitless showing in his last game (0-for-4) against the Brewers.

 Aaron Judge Game Info & Props vs. the Red Sox